Super Bowl commercials 2022: Watch the best, funniest leaked ads that will air on Sunday during Rams vs. Bengals - NBC Sports

-Super Bowl 56 is on Sunday and while most attention will be on the game being played between the Bengals and Rams, plenty of viewers will be talking about the commercials that air during breaks in action.
+Super Bowl 56 is just hours away and while most attention will be on the game being played between the Bengals and Rams, plenty of viewers will be talking about the commercials that air during breaks in action.
 Which companies will you see during Super Bowl LVI live on NBC and Peacock?
 And how much do these ads cost to air?
 See below for a sneak peek of this year’s highly anticipated Super Bowl commercials.

 READ MORE: How to watch Super Bowl 2022: Live stream online without cable, TV info, Peacock